bigchaindb/bigchaindb/docs/source/topic-guides/timestamps.md

 ret = clock_gettime(CLOCK_REALTIME, &tp);
 ```

-With `CLOCK_REALTIME` as the first argument, it returns the Unix time as described above.
+With `CLOCK_REALTIME` as the first argument, it returns the "Unix time." ("Unix time" is in quotes because its value around leap seconds depends on how the system is set up; see above.)

 ## Why Not Use UTC, TAI or Some Other Time that Has Unambiguous Timestamps for Leap Seconds?

-It would be nice to use UTC or TAI timestamps, but unfortunately, *nix system clocks use Unix time (POSIX time) so that's what we can _easily get_ from them, e.g. using clock_gettime().
+It would be nice to use UTC or TAI timestamps, but unfortunately there's no commonly-available, standard way to get always-accurate UTC or TAI timestamps from the operating system on typical computers today (i.e. accurate around leap seconds).

-In principle, it's possible to get UTC or TAI timestamps, but it's also tricky and nonstandard.
-One must be careful, and in our opinion, the added complexity isn't justified.
+There _are_ commonly-available, standard ways to get the "Unix time," such as clock_gettime() function available in C. That's what we use (indirectly via Python). ("Unix time" is in quotes because its value around leap seconds depends on how the system is set up; see above.)

-The Unix time timestamps we use are only ambiguous for leap seconds, and those are very rare.
+The Unix-time-based timestamps we use are only ambiguous circa leap seconds, and those are very rare.
 Even for those timestamps, the extra uncertainty is only one second, and that's not bad considering that we only report timestamps to a precision of one second in the first place.
 All other timestamps can be converted to UTC with no ambiguity.